Rowing at Sunset

 What oars

-The Rowing competition at the London 2012 Games will feature extraordinary displays of power and passion on the world-class waters at Eton Dorney.
+The Rowing competition at the London 2012 Games featured extraordinary displays of power and passion on the world-class waters at Eton Dorney.

 The 2012 Olympic Rowing will take place at Eton Dorney From Saturday 28 July until Saturday 4 August.
 Medal events: 14 Athletes: 550 (353 men, 197 women)

-Eton Dorney is near Windsor Castle, around 25 miles west of London.Find out how to get to Eton Dorney during the London 2012 Games
+Eton Dorney is near Windsor Castle, around 25 miles west of London

 Eton Dorney Rowing Centre at Dorney Lake is a world-class venue that will be used for the Rowing events during the London 2012 Games.
 The venue is a 2,200m, eight-lane rowing course with a separate return lane constructed to international standards.
 It is set in a 400-acre park with a nature conservation area.
 In 2006, it hosted the Rowing World Championships, with high praise from both competitors and spectators.The venue’s existing facilities have been enhanced for athlete warm-up and Canoe Sprint events during the Games.
 These works included the installation of a new 50m-span bridge over a widened entrance to the return lake for vehicles and pedestrians.A cut-through between the competition lake and the return lake, and a new bridge over this cut-through area have also been constructed.
 The new cut-through enables rowers to move between the rowing course and return lake.
 To facilitate these works, the existing gravel/stone access road to the competition venue has been upgraded.